STAT545-UBC/STAT545-UBC-original-website/block007_first-use-rmarkdown.md

   - Accept the default output format of HTML.
   - Click OK.

-Now save this document to a reasonable filename and location.
+Save this document to a reasonable filename and location.
 The filename should end in `.rmd` or `.Rmd`.
-I highly recommend saving in the top-level of the directory that is also also a Git repository for your coursework and that is also an RStudio project.
+I highly recommend saving in the top-level of the directory that is also also a Git repository for your coursework and that is also an RStudio project and that is also current working directory.

 Click on "Knit HTML" or do File > Knit.
 RStudio should display a preview of the resulting HTML.
 Also look at the file browser (which should be pointed at the directory where you saved the `.rmd` file).
 You should see the R Markdown document, i.e. `foo.rmd` AND the resulting HTML `foo.html`.